QA Framework

 New in v2.0:

-Design system compliance checks (token usage, component adherence, naming conventions), a state coverage category for complex flows, a "Conditionally approved" status for shipping with noted low-severity issues, and a deviation log in the release validation snapshot for tracking intentional vs. unintentional implementation differences.
+Design system compliance checks (token usage, component adherence, naming conventions) and a state coverage category for complex flows.
+The status model now includes "Conditionally approved" for shipping with noted low-severity issues.
+The release validation snapshot adds a deviation log for tracking intentional vs. unintentional implementation differences.

 UX/UI Design QA Toolkit